 No, you do not need any prior experience.
 However, you will have to take a test on the website to gauge your data entry skills.
 The percentile you are in will determine whether or not they invite you to join.
 Obviously the higher your percentile, the better.
-If you don’t do so well the first time you test, you can take the test again the next day if you want.

 Is there a schedule you must adhere to?